p0l0us/PiHowTo/OrangePI-Zero-Syncthing.md

 - OrangePI Zero 2: Use Debian server image in order to support 256Gb and bigger Micro SSD Cards.
 - OrangePI Zero 3: Use Ubuntu server image.
 - Extract compressed image file
-- Use Balena Etcher or similar tool to create Micro SSD card.
+- Use Balena Etcher or similar tool to create Micro SD card.
 - _Note: Etcher may require admin rights._

 # Setup network